-substances most commonly found in fertilizers, animal and human wastes - these areas are considered nutrient sensitive; areas designated for the protection of habitats or species e.g. Salmonid areas; Special Areas of Conservation (SACs); and, Special Protection Areas (SPAs).
+The WFD requires that these RPAs contain: areas from which waters are taken for public or private water supply schemes; designated shellfish production areas; bathing waters; areas which are affected by high levels of substances most commonly found in fertilizers, animal and human wastes - these areas are considered nutrient sensitive; areas designated for the protection of habitats or species e.g. Salmonid areas; Special Areas of Conservation (SACs); and, Special Protection Areas (SPAs).
 Also refer to Section 4.6.5.

 The groundwater underlying the Plan and surrounding areas are used for drinking water abstraction in accordance with European Communities (Drinking Water) (No. 2) Regulations 2007 (S.I.
-No. 278/2007) and are identified on the RPAs for Drinking Water Ground Water and Drinking Water Rivers and RPAs for Groundwater in Nutrient Sensitive Areas35 Bodies (mapped on Figure 4.13).
+No. 278/2007) and are identified on the RPAs for Drinking Water Ground or Surface Water and RPAs for Groundwater in Nutrient Sensitive Areas Bodies (mapped on Figure 4.10).